Sheffield stepfather and mother found guilty of imprisoning son in the attic of their family home

 But Mr Campbell claimed if Craig and Lorna Hewitt had not cancelled the respite care he received at Blossom View, High Green, Sheffield, he would never have ended up in hospital fighting for his life.

-He added Mr Langley was well thought of during his time at Abbey School, in Rotherham, Talbot Specialist School, at Norton Lees, Sheffield, and at Hillsborough College.
+He added Mr Langley was well thought of at Abbey School, in Rotherham, Talbot Specialist School, at Norton Lees, Sheffield, and at Hillsborough College.

-But Hillsborough College was shocked when Craig and Lorna Hewitt also withdrew him, according to Mr Campbell, with a plan for him to go to Burton Street Centre.
+But Hillsborough College was shocked when the Hewitts withdrew him, according to Mr Campbell, with a plan for him to go to Burton Street Centre.

 Mrs Hewitt said she had been anxious leaving Matthew alone and she tried to make him as safe.